-In accordance with the system used by the Mexican Social Security Institute, accidents in the workplace are defined as incidents leading to an injury that requires the staff member in question to miss one or more days of work.
-The total number of lost days includes all calendar days between the initial accident and the date on which the employee returns to work, even when these days are not working days.
-The date on which the accident occurs is counted as day one for this purpose.
+In accordance with the system used by the Mexican Social Security Institute, lost days resulting from workplace risk are defined as injuries or illness sustained at work that requires the staff member in question to miss one or more days of work.
+The total number of lost days includes all calendar days between the initial incident and the date on which the employee returns to work, even when these days are not working days.
+The date on which the incident occurs is counted as day one for this purpose.
 Minor accidents requiring first-aid treatment only are not included in the number of accidents in the workplace.

-In the same period, the absentee rate (defined as the total number of days that employees were absent from work due to general, non-work-related illness or when no justification was presented for the absence) corresponded to a total of 2,346days, or 0.61% of total days worked.
+In the same period, the absentee rate (defined as the total number of days that employees were absent from work due to general, non-work-related illness or when no justification was presented for the absence) corresponded to a total of 2,428 days, or 0.62% of total days worked.

-These data refer exclusively to the 1,075 direct, full-time employees of ASUR as of the 31st of December 2019.
+These data refer exclusively to the 1,077 direct, full-time employees of ASUR as of the 31st of December 2020.
 At this time, there are no systems in place that require subcontractors, service providers or other parties with employees working at the airport to provide ASUR with accident, injury and absenteeism data.